-To solve the problems posed in the dissertation research, the methods of analytical research and mathematical statistics, the theory of signals and systems, digital signal processing, spectral short-term, as well as correlation and probabilistic analysis were widely used.
+To solve the problems posed in the dissertation research there were widely used such methods as analytical research and mathematical statistics, signals and systems theory, digital signal processing, spectral short-term, as well as correlation and probability-analysis method. Методы исследования

-To build a mathematical model of the classifier, we used intelligent methods of pattern recognition based on machine learning algorithms, an apparatus for synthesizing deep convolutional neural networks, tools for computer and mathematical modeling, linear algebra, and a set of optimization methods.
-In the process of performing the experimental part of the work, the means of automating mathematical calculations and tools for visualizing the results, based on the Python 3 programming language, were actively used.
+To build a mathematical model classifier, we used intelligent methods of pattern recognition based on machine learning algorithms, an apparatus for synthesizing deep convolutional neural networks, tools for computer and mathematical modeling, linear algebra, and a set of optimization methods.
+In the experimental part of the work there were actively used mathematical calculations automating means and results visualizing tools based on the Python 3 language programming.